A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 Key Features of SEL-487E for Your Substation Needs

-The SEL-487E combines high-speed differential protection with flexible communication, monitoring, and integration features that make it ideal for utility, industrial, and renewable applications.
+The SEL-487E relay combines high-speed differential protection with advanced monitoring and communication capabilities. with flexible communication, monitoring, and integration features that make it ideal for utility, industrial, and renewable applications.
 Key features include:

 Multi winding Differential Protection